Hard Target: Home media

 Hard Target was released on Laserdisc and VHS in 1994.
 In the United States, the film was the 14th highest selling laserdisc and the 46th most rented VHS film of 1994.
 Hard Target was released on DVD for Region 1 on July 1, 1998.
 A Region 2 DVD of the film was released on March 20, 2000.
 The American DVD has also been released with DVD bundle packs, that include other films starring Jean-Claude Van Damme.
 These DVDs included Hard Target, as well as Timecop, Street Fighter, Lionheart, Sudden Death and The Quest.

+The European, Japanese and Australian DVD releases restore three minutes of the violent footage missing from the Region 1 DVD (that was cut for an R rating), making them the versions closest to Woo's original cut.
 A longer 116-minute copy of the film has not been released officially, but has been found as a bootleg.
 This copy is a poor-quality videocassette dub and has a burned-in time code in the corner indicating that the film was not meant for public viewing.
-The European, Japanese and Australian DVD releases restore three minutes of the violent footage missing from the Region 1 DVD (that was cut for an R rating), making them the versions closest to Woo's original cut.

 About the long version, Woo said: "I like the original cut, of course!
 And I also heard the long version became a cult movie — some people have seen it and liked it a lot, which is so interesting.
 And I wish the studio would have interest in releasing the movie again.
 I think it's worth it to do it."
 The film was released in 2013 in the U.K. and 2015 in the U.S. by Universal Studios.
 Kino Lorber released it in the United States on 4K Ultra HD and restored Blu-ray in 2021 including the Unrated Director's Cut and U.S. Theatrical Cut.
 Extra features is a new interview with director John Woo.